CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 ### Benefits Gained / Problems Addressed
 - Scalability - one queue message per receiver per batch bucket
-- Recoverabilty/Retry - if a batch fails, the queue message can be re-added to the queue and re-processed
+- Recoverabilty/Retry - if a batch fails, the queue message can be re-added to the queue and re-processed to ensure that all outstanding messages have been processed.
+This will need to look at 'batch time' and get all messages that were created before that batch time and have not yet been batched.
 - Remove Race Condition - the race condition of pulling #n Task records is one of the most hit queries in RS
 - Queue Visibility - removing the 'nextActionAt' part of messages from the queue gives visibility
 - Easier 'Empty Batch' - for receivers that want an empty batch file each batch period if there are no records to send